 Whilst most smartwatches running WearOS might seem relatively similar, Mobvoi is shaking up the market with its TicWatch range.
 Their unique dual-screen technology that features in their more premium watches makes use of an LCD screen that sits on top of an AMOLED screen to function as an always-on digital watch face that doesn’t drain the battery.

 For this reason, their latest flagship model, the TicWatch Pro 3, can easily last 3 days with regular use and up to 5 days with light use.
 This is despite running the heavy operating system developed by Google and packing in a heart rate monitor, GPS, NFC, and the top-of-the-range Snapdragon 4100 processor with 1GB of RAM.

-To further help their watches stand out in a crowded marketplace, TicWatch has their own launcher, watch faces and a range of health apps that come preinstalled.
+To further help their watches stand out in a crowded marketplace, TicWatch has its own launcher, watch faces, and a range of health apps that come preinstalled.

 Fitbit is synonymous with fitness trackers so it was a natural progression that they would develop smartwatches.
 As you’d expect, the watches are heavy on fitness sensors and tracking, particularly their Fitbit Sense which has every sensor under the sun from ECG to stress.

-Fitbit has their own platform, Fitbit OS, which includes features such as offline music and messaging.
+Fitbit has its own platform, Fitbit OS, which includes features such as offline music and messaging.
 Some advanced reporting requires a Fitbit Premium subscription.

 Fitbit has recently been acquired by Google so we’ll be keeping a close eye on the next few waves of smartwatches launched under the brand.

 Fossil Group is one of the leading traditional watch brands, manufacturing watches under their own Fossil brand and several other brands that they own or license.